 Lana was always such a great hostess at dinner parties and served heaping platters of food to her guests.
 She’d refuse to let anyone help clean up afterward, insisting they’d get in the way.
 But no one guessed her ulterior motive.
 Very few scraps and leftovers went into the garbage — Lana ate her second meal of the night off of other people’s dirty plates, with only the cat as a witness.

 Brigitte hid a stash of goodies in her desk at work to munch on until noon.
 After a quick lunch alone at the food court, she’d bring back an “official” meal to eat in front of colleagues, and more goodies for the afternoon stint at her desk.
-If she fancied anything fattening, she’d scarf it down in the ladies room, the only place she could hide.
-Brigitte was overweight, and could never let anyone see her consume a calorie-laden item, lest they think she got that way from eating (which she did, in part).
+If she fancied anything fattening, she’d scarf it down in the lady’s room, the only place she could hide.
+Brigitte was overweight.
+She could never let anyone see her consume a calorie-laden item, lest they think she got that way from eating.
 But no one ever saw Brigitte eat anything but normal-sized portions of what she considered “healthy” food.

 These are just a few examples of secret eating, one of the precursors to and components of binge eating disorder (BED), which is more common than anorexia and bulimia put together.
 While statistics tell us between 3% and 5% of the population has BED¹, many more go undiagnosed, in part, because doctors are either uninformed or misinformed about it.
 For example, doctors rarely ask about eating behavior, especially if the person is a normal weight.
 And even if a doctor does ask, he or she may not hear the truth (because the whole point of secret eating is that nobody knows).

 People have many reasons for secret eating, but guilt, shame and confusion top the list.
-Guilt comes from wanting food we don’t think we should want or have, and from a range of real or imagined mistakes.
+Guilt comes from wanting food we don’t think we should want or have.
+It also stems from a range of real or imagined mistakes.
 Shame comes from feeling less than perfect, from not looking the way we want, and from unknown and therefore unmet needs, wants and desires.
 And confusion reigns supreme when we eat secretly even though we believe we shouldn’t — we are mystified as to why we keep doing it, and why we can’t seem to stop.

-Secret eating can start in childhood or at any time throughout the lifespan, and it can become a habit very quickly.
+Secret eating can start in childhood or at any time throughout the lifespan.
+It can become a habit very quickly.

 Many secret eaters are often in denial about how much they consume and easily lose perspective.
 They may over- or underestimate amounts, and either let themselves off the hook (“it wasn’t so bad”) or punish themselves without mercy (“now you’ve ruined everything!”).
 If a lot of junk food was part of the mix, and high in sugar, fat or salt — foods which are specifically designed to make us want more, according to authors Michael Moss² and David Kessler³ – the resulting brain fog can make recall even more difficult.